notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 Add `@Query` to your resolvers to create new GraphQL queries in your schema.
 Let's create a query function returning all `users()`.
 Use the bracket notation inside the decorator `@Query(returns => [User])` to declare an array return value.

+> Note: Prisma is used in this example, but can be replaced easily with an ORM of your choice like [TypeORM](https://docs.nestjs.com/recipes/sql-typeorm), [Mongoose](https://docs.nestjs.com/recipes/mongodb) or [Sequelize](https://docs.nestjs.com/recipes/sql-sequelize).
+See the full database setup in the [example repo](https://github.com/notiz-dev/nest-graphql-code-first).

 ```ts
 import { Resolver, Query } from '@nestjs/graphql';
 import { User } from '../models/user.model';